-As these records are only required to be kept for 28 days it would be advisable for your organisation to set up a standing order for the destruction after the required retention period.
+As these records must only be kept for 28 days it would be advisable for your organisation to set up a standing order for the destruction after the required retention period.

 New Records Management Plan (RMP) - How do I proceed if my organisation's new or amended RMP is due this year, and I want to use the new RMP template?

 Please contact us to discuss the submission date for your RMP.
 In the meantime, we recommend you review, and, where necessary, update the following documents in preparation for completing your RMP once the new template is available: